cielf/human-essentials/docs/user_guide/bank/getting_started_customization.md

 Your Essentials Bank's website address.
 This is mostly used during the Account Request process, so we can check if you are a good fit before you invest a lot of time and energy into the system.

 #### Email
 Your Essential Bank's email address.
-This is shown to the partners on their help page, and is included in reminder emails, so please use an email that is monitored.
+This is shown to the Partners on their help page, and is included in reminder emails, so please use an email that is monitored.
 This email is also included on Distribution and Donation printouts.

 #### Address
 Your Essential Bank's primary address.
-This is shown on the distribution and Donation printouts.
+This is shown on the Distribution and Donation printouts.

 ------------
 ## Reminder Emails (optional)
-You can opt, on a partner by partner basis, to have reminder emails sent.
+You can opt, on a Partner by Partner basis, to have reminder emails sent.
 There is also a check-box on the Partner that must be checked for the Partner to get these emails.